openstack/tempest/doc/source/contributor/contributing.rst

 Getting Your Patch Merged
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-All changes proposed to the Tempest requires two ``Code-Review +2`` votes from
+All changes proposed to the Tempest require two ``Code-Review +2`` votes from
-Tempest core reviewers before one of the core reviewers can approve patch by
+Tempest core reviewers before one of the core reviewers can approve the patch by
 giving ``Workflow +1`` vote.
 More detailed guidelines for reviewers are available
 at :doc:`../REVIEWING`.